1) If I see two people having sex in an apartment across the street, I can’t look away.

 Five years later I was at the Nomad hotel in NYC.
 I saw her working there.
 I wasn’t sure whether she was the hostess of the restaurant or something else.

 Even at that moment, staring at her years later, I felt jealous.
-Maybe she was dating someone else and she was happier with them than she ever been with me.
+Maybe she was dating someone else and she was happier with them than she ever had been with me.

 In any case, I was also in a happy relationship then.